Oregon State Penitentiary: Minimum security annex

 Oregon State Penitentiary has a separate minimum security facility located on its grounds.
 It was first opened in 1964 as Oregon's first women's prison, and was called Oregon Women's Correctional Center.
 In 2010, the state closed the minimum security annex.

+Work and education programs

+Inmates may voluntarily participate in work or education programs, and OSP has a variety of programs designed to reduce recidivism and help inmates secure jobs after they are released.

+Chemeketa Community College provides Adult Basic Education, GED, and English as a Second Language courses at OSP.
+They also offer classes on automotive technology and art, allowing inmates to earn credits toward a certificate or associate's degree.

+Inmates at OSP produce Braille textbooks, and launder hospital linens.